reef-technologies/handbook/README.md

 UPDATE: A fully encrypted laptop of our senior developer has been stolen from his bag while he was on a train, returning from a conference in late 2017.
 Spooky.

-# Environment preparation
+# Time-tracking

-This guide will show how to set up a standard, secure environment for software development.
+This guide will show how to set up a time tracking app.

 It is not needed for recruitment assignments.

-It may be needed for later trial period assignments.
-Usually, it is mandatory, unless the trial period assignment is an open-source project and there is nothing to hide.
-If in doubt, ask the person who is giving you the task.

-## Time-tracking
+It is needed for trial period assignments.

-### Sign in to your new e-mail account
+## Sign in to your new e-mail account

 The first step you need to take is to sign in to your new Google account at `reef.pl`.
 All the necessary information, including credentials, have been sent to your personal e-mail address.